 This course is designed to introduce the non-science major to the basic concepts of physics and astronomy.
-Topics will include motion, mechanics, heat, electricity, sound, light, the solar system, and the stars.
-The student will demonstrate a knowledge of these topics through periodic objective and subjective testing, outside reading, research, and class discussion pertaining to lecture topics.
+Topics will include motion, mechanics, heat, electricity, sound, light, and astronomy.
+The student will demonstrate a knowledge of these topics through periodic objective and subjective testing, outside reading, research, and class discussion.
 Three hours of lecture per week.